stordco/unbox-php-sdk/README.md

 If you are using a custom integration then this is of limited value, but for building platform modules/plugins/extensions it can be very useful.
 This parameter can either be passed into the API constructor, or set on specific function calls that support it, whichever approach is most convenient for your integration.

 ### Installing your store

-This request acts as validation for your API key and configures Penny Black with your store domain:
+This request acts as validation for your API key and configures Unbox with your store domain:

 ```php
 $api->installStore("your.store.com", "1.0.1");